...

 6. 5G Internet

-• Users who need high-speed wireless internet
+• Users looking for high-speed home internet without cables

 Pros

-• Ultra-fast speeds and low latency
+• Ultra-fast speeds with very low latency

-• No need for wired infrastructure
+• No wired installation required

 Cons

-• Requires a 5G-compatible device
+• Requires a compatible 5G device or router

 Which Companies Offer 5G Internet?